khannashiv/Observability-Practice/Prometheus-grafana-practice/Implementation.md

 # PromQL query to get restarts for the 'nginx' pod (for use in Prometheus/Grafana)
 kube_pod_container_status_restarts_total{pod="nginx"}

+# Cleanup Commands.

+# Uninstall the 'monitoring' Helm release from the 'monitoring' namespace
+helm uninstall monitoring --namespace monitoring

+# Delete the 'monitoring' namespace and all resources within it from the Kubernetes cluster
+kubectl delete ns monitoring

+# Delete the entire EKS (Elastic Kubernetes Service) cluster named 'observability'
+eksctl delete cluster --name observability

 ```

 Prometheus and Grafana are powerful tools for monitoring and visualizing metrics in a Kubernetes environment.
 Below are some common PromQL queries that can be used to extract useful metrics from Prometheus, along with explanations of what each query does.